Trauma Glossary 2: Ongoing Problems You May Have

 Blocked Emotions: to heal from trauma, one must freely feel one’s feelings.
 Anger and grief happen to be the two most important emotions to safely experience and work through to free oneself from the binds of trauma.
 When one emotion is blocked, the other tends to work overtime to make up for it, which leads to a stagnant and lingering mood in one’s daily life.

-• Anger Blocked: here the stagnant mood is helplessness; due to the emotional default settings already at low sadness levels, this person is more vulnerable to minor setbacks and disappointments as each one discourages them from feeling there is anything they can do about their current circumstances.
+• Anger Blocked: here the stagnant mood is helplessness.
+This person is more vulnerable to minor setbacks and disappointments as each one discourages them from feeling there is anything they can do about their current circumstances.
 Oftentimes the person is aware of the internal anger that they’re unable to bring to the surface, even when they want to.
 Without the relief of expressing their anger, it’s the sensation of a gnawing in the gut; “I just want to punch something” type of internal dialogue.
-But the emotional and physical fatigue of perpetual sadness represses the energy that’s required to release the anger.
+But the emotional and physical fatigue of perpetual sadness represses the energy that’s required to release anger.
 So, they retreat into bitter sullenness and thus feed the hamster wheel of blocked anger.

-• Grief Blocked: here the stagnant mood is irritation; due to the emotional default settings already at low anger levels, this person is quicker to lose their temper, as they are more vulnerable to minor nuisances.
+• Grief Blocked: here the stagnant mood is irritation.
+This person is quicker to lose their temper, as they are more vulnerable to minor nuisances.
 Oftentimes the person is aware of the internal sadness that they’re unable to bring to the surface, even when they want to.
 Without the relief of tears, it’s the sense of feeling sadness in one’s core; “somewhere deep down, I’m crying my eyes out” but it rarely, if ever, surfaces.
 So, the person is stuck with the repressed sadness, typically finding the means to distract or numb it away through melancholy self-indulgence.
 Thus, feeding the hamster wheel of blocked grief.

 See also Alexithymia; Avoidance; Trauma Blocking

-Critic: better known as “Vicious (inner/outer) Critic”; when engineered by trauma, it’s adverse but faulty beliefs about oneself (inner critic) and/or how one perceives and relates to the world (outer critic).
-What becomes your “inner voice” that resulted from parental blame.
+Critic: better known as “Vicious (inner/outer) Critic”.
+When engineered by trauma, it manifests as adverse but faulty beliefs about oneself (inner critic) and/or how one perceives and relates to the world (outer critic).
+What becomes your “inner voice” is rooted in parental blame.

 • Inner Critic: the belief is the fault lies with one’s own self; Fawn type is ruled entirely by inner critic; Flight type is ruled by equal parts inner and outer critic.